Velocidex/velociraptor-docs/content/vql_reference/server/splunk_upload/_index.md

 sourcetype|The sourcetype field for splunk.
-If not specified this will 'vql'|string chunk_size|The number of rows to send at the time.|int64 skip_verify|Skip SSL verification(default: False).|bool root_ca|As a better alternative to disable_ssl_security, allows root ca certs to be added here.|string wait_time|Batch splunk upload this long (2 sec).|int64
+If not specified this will 'vql'|string chunk_size|The number of rows to send at the time.|int64 skip_verify|Skip SSL verification(default: False).|bool root_ca|As a better alternative to skip_verify, allows root ca certs to be added here.|string wait_time|Batch splunk upload this long (2 sec).|int64

 ### Description